FolsomHunter/WireGuard-Skoonie-Wrapper/README.md

 **`addDevice [Interface Name] [New Device Name] [New Device Description]`**

 Adds a new device to the specified interface.
 The IP address is auomatically calculated by incrementing the highest IP address found in the wg-skoonie configuration files for the by 1.

 If the resulting IP address is not within the subnet based on the network details found in the wg-skoonie configuration files, errors are thrown.

+The tunnel configuration file, including private and public keys, are automatically generated for the newly added device.

 Currently, devices are only allowed IPv4 addresses on the Virtual Private Network (VPN) for any interface.
 Support for IPv6 will be added at a later date.
 WireGuard supports IPv6, but wg-skoonie does not.

 Example usage: